Dependency and Supply Chain Security Policy

 1. Introduction

-Nautech Systems Pty Ltd (“Nautech Systems”, “we”, “us”, or “our”) maintains a rigorous approach to dependency management and supply chain integrity for NautilusTrader.
-As a trading infrastructure platform, the security and provenance of every component in the build and runtime chain is critical.
+Nautech Systems Pty Ltd (ABN 88 609 589 237) (“Nautech Systems”, “we”, “us”, or “our”) maintains supply chain integrity controls for NautilusTrader.
+As a trading infrastructure platform, the provenance of every component in the build and runtime chain matters.

 2. Dependency Auditing

-All dependencies are continuously audited for known vulnerabilities using multiple complementary tools:
+We audit all dependencies for known vulnerabilities using complementary tools:

 • cargo-deny: Enforces advisory compliance, license compatibility, source restrictions, and duplicate detection across all Rust dependencies.